tbalza/tbalza-blog-hugo/content/posts/kubernetes_cicd/kubernetes_cicd.md

 Once operational, any approved modifications to the Django app will automatically trigger the CI/CD pipeline (pictured in the diagram above), and new updates will be readily accessible via the generated subdomain.

-Find the complete setup on instructions in the [GitHub repository](https://github.com/tbalza/kubernetes-cicd-zt).
+You can find the complete setup on instructions in the [GitHub repository](https://github.com/tbalza/kubernetes-cicd-zt).

 ### Tooling Overview